-Verizon to eliminate unlimited data this summer and replace it with tiered plans, family data packsAlex Wagner - Deputy Managing Editor, News Desk
+Verizon to eliminate unlimited data this summer and replace it with tiered plans, family data packsAlex Wagner - Editorial Director of News and Content

 Verizon has said in the past that it was planning to make the move to tiered data plans, and now it seems that the change may not be far off.
 According to a report from Reuters, Verizon is planning to eliminate its unlimited data plan sometime this summer and replace it with tiered data options.
 Additionally, Verizon CFO Fran Shammo revealed that the carrier will be introducing family data "mega-plans" which will allow several devices to share one data package.
 "We had individual minutes for individual users.
 Then we eventually got to what we call family share where everyone in the family shares the same minutes," Shammo said.
 "I think it's safe to assume that at some point you are going to have mega-plans (for data) and people are going to share that mega-plan based on the number of devices within their family.
 That's just a logical progression."